target/matrixprofile-ts/README.md

 `pip install matrixprofile-ts`

+Note: STOMP has been released on GitHub and included in the release of matrixprofile-ts 0.0.3

 ### Tutorial
 The GitHub repo includes a Jupyter Notebook tutorial containing basic examples of using matrix profile (see the docs folder).
 This notebook also renders automatically on the GitHub website.